 Where can I get more information?

-- Go to www.comlaw.gov.au to read the Corporations Act, ASIC Act and the Australian Consumer Law
+- go to the Federal Register of Legislation to read the Corporations Act, ASIC Act and the Australian Consumer Law

-- Go to www.asic.gov.au for the latest information on financial services and to download copies of regulatory guides
+- check the latest information about financial services or download copies of ASIC regulatory guides

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 Omission of any matter in this information sheet will not relieve a company or its officers from any penalty incurred by failing to comply with the statutory obligations of the Corporations Act or ASIC Act.